 Baker is also part of baseball folklore.
 He played an integral part in the first ever documented “High Five,” which occurred between Baker and Dodgers teammate Glenn Burke on October 2, 1977, at Dodger Stadium, an event featured in the ESPN documentary "The High Five" directed by Michael Jacobs.

-To date, he is one of only three African Americans to manage a World Series team - he hopes to be only the second one to win a championship, this time with the Nats.
+To date, he is one of only three Black Americans to manage a World Series team - he hopes to be only the second one to win a championship, this time with the Astros.

 Baker is currently a member of the National Advisory Board of the Positive Coaching Alliance (PCA), a national non-profit organization committed to providing student-athletes with a positive, character-building youth sports experience.